-Selecting a new pet should never be a quick decision, especially since exotic pets require special care to stay healthy and happy.
-All pets require significant investment of time and money, plus space within your home.
-Often people consider rodents easier than cats and dogs, but they require knowledgeable care to live a full life.
-Before you decide to get a guinea pig, decide if they suit your family.
+Selecting a new pet should never be a quick decision.
+Pets require significant investment of time and money, as well as space within your home.
+Often people consider rodents easier than cats and dogs, but they require specialty care to live a full life.
+Before you decide to get a guinea pig, decide if they are the best fit for your family.

 Guinea pigs require a rather large space for a rodent, though they do not require as much space as most rabbits.
-They should have at least three square feet per pig, and need good bedding.
-Depending on your bedding, the guinea pig cage will need deep cleaning at least once a week, and spot cleaning daily.
-However, the task is more pleasant than cleaning a cat box and has a much lower odor.
-Plus any shavings and waste composts easily.
+They should have about three square feet or more per pig, and need good bedding.
+The cage must be cleaned thoroughly and regularly.
+However, the task is no more unpleasant than cleaning a cat box and has a much lower odor.

-Guinea pigs make excellent family pets as most would rather escape than bite.
-They become attached to their humans and tolerate other pets in the home, so long as the other pets don’t hunt.
-Guinea pigs sometimes pee or poop on people who are handling them, but generally do not bite.
+However, they make excellent family pets as most guinea pigs would rather escape than bite.
+They become attached to their humans and tolerate other pets in the home, so long as the other pets are not predatory.
+They do sometimes pee or poop on people who are handling them, but are easy to handle.

 Finally, they talk.
 They quickly learn what food sounds like in your home, and call out if they want food, or even think food might be possible.
-Guinea pigs also purr when you scratch just the right spot (ear, or under their chin), whistle, chirp, and develop individual personalities.
+They purr when you scratch just the right spot (ear, or under their chin), and certainly develop individual personalities.

 Care & Feeding

 Guinea pigs require a more specialized diet than some other rodents.
-They must receive Vitamin C in their diet, which can be added as drops to their water or by feeding fresh veggies.
+They must receive Vitamin C in their diet, which can be added as drops to their water.
 They require timothy hay daily, and guinea pig pellets.
-They also must have fresh, uncooked veggies daily, but will happily eat scraps leftover from making dinner.
+They also must have fresh veggies daily.

 What kind of home suits a guinea pig?

 - Other pets do not hunt the guinea pigs.
 Cats and dogs are fine IF they respect the pigs.
-Don’t adopt guinea pigs if dogs and cats in the home routinely hunt mice, rats, or moles, because they will hunt the guinea pigs.
+(Mine did.)
+Avoid getting guinea pigs if dogs and cats in the home routinely hunt mice, rats, or moles.
+This is not a safe home for a guinea pig.

-- All humans in the house will handle the guinea pig gently.
+- All humans in the house handle the guinea pig gently.
 Small children must not have unsupervised access to the guinea pigs.
-While they are larger than mice or hamsters, guinea pigs are still fragile and defenseless compared to a dog or cat.

 - The family occasionally wants to go away for a day or two without having to board the pet.
-Guinea pigs can last a day or two without seeing you—but expect a big racket when you get home, and bring veggies.
+Guinea pigs can last a day or two without seeing you—but expect a big racket when you get home.